ucsdlib/horton-bot/README.md

 1. Install dependencies: `bundle install`
 1. Run test suite `rake`.
 This will also run `rubocop` in addition to `rspec`
 1. Run application `SLACK_API_TOKEN=<your-token> bundle exec puma`

+## Kubernetes Deploy
+1. A working kubernetes cluster: `minikube start`
+1. An install of helm and kubectl
+1. Tiller in the cluster: `helm init`
+1. A secret.yaml installed on the cluster like `theodor/secret.yaml` with your API token base64-encoded
+1. Install secret: `kubectl create -f theodor/secret.yaml`
+1. Run: `helm install --name theodor ./theodor`